puristajs/purista/website/src/handbook/2_create-new-service.md

 Now we want to be able to sign up new users, so we will create a function for it.

-Create a new subfolder `src/service/user/commands` and create files `index.ts`, `schema.ts` and `signUp.ts`
+Create a new subfolder `src/service/user/commands/signUp` and create files `index.ts` & `schema.ts`.

 First, let's define the shape of our data.
-To do so, we will use awesome [zod library](https://github.com/colinhacks/zod) which will provide use schema validation, typescript types and with some plugin OpenApi (swagger) definition from one single definition.
+To do so, we will use [zod library](https://github.com/colinhacks/zod).
+This will provide use schema validation, typescript types and with awesome plugin [zod-openapi](https://www.npmjs.com/package/@anatine/zod-openapi) OpenApi (swagger) definition from one single definition.

 Add the needed dependencies to our project: